Crepes filled with Salmon and Fennel

 For the Crepes

-Blend together eggs, water, flour, and salt in a food processor or blender until smooth but no longer than 5 seconds.
+Blend together eggs, water, flour, butter, and salt in a food processor or blender until smooth but no longer than 5 seconds.
 Be careful not to over-process the batter.
 Transfer to bowl and add tarragon.
 For tender crepes, let the batter sit for two hours.
 Cover and refrigerate the batter if it sits longer than an hour.
 The batter should be as thick as heavy cream.

 The Béchamel Sauce